morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 ### CloudFormation rollbacks

 When you create a stack in the console, you can set **Stack creation option** as enabled or disabled in the **Advanced options**.
-The default setting is enabled.
+The default setting is **Rollback on failure** enabled.
 But if we need to debug the stack creation failure, then we need to change the setting as disabled.

 ### CloudFormation - nested stack